 Michelle Katz, author of Healthcare Made Easy, learned about hospital care firsthand when she went in for surgery.
 She says you can't always trust the ratings system.
 "I have other things that are more important to me, such as my physician's happiness at the facility."

 Your doctor likely has a bird's-eye view.
 Take advantage.
-Show him the data you find online and see if he thinks it's accurate.
-Also ask him questions like these:
+Show them the data you find online and see if they think it's accurate.
+Also ask them questions like these:

 - Which hospitals do you work in?

 - What do you like about each one?